markusfisch/bots/README.md

-  rumble - last man standing, shoot with 'f' avoid - survive an asteroid shower of 'X' word - find a word somewhere on the map
+  rumble - last man standing, shoot with 'f' avoid - survive an asteroid shower of 'X' word - find a word somewhere on the map boom - last man standing, place bomb with '1' to '9'

 OPTION can be any of:
   -P, --port N                port to listen for players, default is 63187